Define nonverbal communication:

 Just to be more close to accuracy make sure that the nonverbal clues are in synchronization with the verbal ones.
 Have you seen Clinton denying a relationship with that woman while his head nodding affirmatively?

 The art of communication is to know when and how to say what.
 And despite the words being the same, other aspects make a hell of a difference depending on how it’s said.

 Though tone, might not exactly be a nonverbal form of communication, it is beyond words.
 And it triggers action and expression.
 And it also creates a mood and intensity in the message.

 Communication isn’t complete if the right tone isn’t used.
 When we communicate, it’s not just the words we are trying to deliver, the emotion has to be delivered.
 And it needs tone, which sets and conveys the emotion that triggers it.

 You will not like anyone praising you harshly, and you’ll not mind much when scolded softly.
 Try to imagine that.

 Interrogate to solidify your guess

 When you are getting to a conclusion by presumptions based on your observation, then do something to consolidate it.
-Yes, you should rely on your instinct, but you should be precaution too.
+Yes, you should rely on your instinct, but you should be a precaution too.

 And to make sure that what you’re thinking is closer to actuality, frame questions whose response shall help you decide.
 These may not be direct questions, though not always at least.
 Look for more symptoms that either supports your deny your growing point of view.
 Nonverbal and verbal communication have to go together to support each other.